Bertrand256/dash-masternode-tool/doc/deterministic-mn-migration.md

 is necessary to sign the payload data being part of the ProRegTx transaction, which is created on the remote node ([details](https://github.com/dashpay/dips/blob/master/dip-0003.md#registering-a-masternode-proregtx)).
-If this raises your concerns (eg. you do not trust the RPC node operator), choose another method.
+If this raises your concerns (e.g. you do not trust the RPC node operator), choose another method.

 >  **Note 1.** The RPC nodes preconfigured in DMT (alice, luna, suzy)